symfony/symfony-docs/form/bootstrap5.rst

 Switches
 ~~~~~~~~

-Bootstrap 5 allows to render checkboxes as `switches`_.
+Bootstrap 5 allows you to render checkboxes as `switches`_.
 You can enable this
 feature on your Symfony Form ``CheckboxType`` by adding the ``checkbox-switch``
 class to the label: